Vuedeux/vuedeux/README.md

 ## Getting Started
 In this section we will be breaking down how to get started with the Vuedeux Plugin Creator.

 The Vuedeux plugin initiates a Vuex module and maps all actions between the newly created Vuex module and Redux.
-It also keeps our Redux store and our Vuex 'Redux' module in sync.
+It also keeps our Redux store and our Vuex 'Vuedeux' module in sync.

 ### Importing the dependencies
 ```